Montana transgender lawmaker silenced: What to know

 Last year, Zephyr became the first openly transgender woman elected to the Montana Legislature — putting her among a record number of transgender lawmakers who began serving across the U.S.

-Following her November election, she expressed hope that her presence in the Legislature would help people understand what it means to be a trans adult.
-Zephyr also wanted to enlist moderate Republicans to push back on what she called “extreme and dangerous attacks.”
+Following her November election, she said she wanted to enlist moderate Republicans to push back on what she called “extreme and dangerous attacks” and help people understand transgender adults like her.

 WHAT STARTED THIS DISPUTE?

-On Tuesday as the House was debating Republican Gov. Greg Gianforte’s proposed amendments to a measure banning gender-affirming care, Zephyr spoke up after the body’s opening prayer.
+On April 18, as the House debated the governor’s proposed amendments to a measure banning gender-affirming care for minors, Zephyr spoke against the bill while making a reference to the body’s opening prayer.

 “I hope the next time there’s an invocation, when you bow your heads in prayer, you see the blood on your hands,” she said.

 House Majority Leader Sue Vinton, a Republican, immediately called Zephyr’s comments inappropriate and disrespectful.
-That evening, a group of conservative lawmakers known as the Montana Freedom Caucus demanded her censure and deliberately referred to Zephyr using male pronouns in their letter and a Tweet.
+That evening, a group of conservative lawmakers known as the Montana Freedom Caucus demanded Zephyr’s censure and deliberately referred to her using male pronouns in a letter and Tweet.
 That’s known as misgendering — using pronouns that don’t match a person’s gender identity.

 “When there are bills targeting the LGBTQ community, I stand up to defend my community,” Zephyr told The Associated Press after she was silenced Thursday.
 “And I choose my words with clarity and precision, and I spoke to the real harms that these bills bring.”